 - Next, observe how the Paseo de Montejo is the major avenue that runs North and South.

-- Once you have these landmarks, you will be able to find anything.
+- Once you have these landmarks, you will be able to find almost anything.

 I hope this article provided a bit more insight into this topic before your trip here.